Business

 AI Summaries

-The Friday Clean-Up Ritual:
+The Friday Clean-Up Process:

 Check the "Waiting" column: Follow up on stalled items.
+Has the client responded yet?

 Update Deadlines: If a date was missed, acknowledge it and set a new realistic date.
 Red text (overdue) causes subconscious stress; keep dates green (future) or realistic.

-Personal vs. Team Use
+Personal vs. Team Implementation

 For Freelancers